-At NYU Langone Health’s Institute for Innovations in Medical Education, we develop and support a variety of educational technologies.
+At NYU Langone’s Institute for Innovations in Medical Education, we develop and support a variety of educational technologies.
 We offer expertise in learning and curriculum management systems, computer-assisted instruction, mobile technologies, education data warehousing, business intelligence, and more.

 Learn more about our consultation services.

 Brightspace Learning Management System

 Built using cutting-edge web and mobile technologies with offline syncing capabilities, the Collaborative Organizational Mobile Evaluation Tool (COMET) provides a user-friendly experience for assessment and evaluation.
 Its flexible and context-specific forms support a broad range of assessments and evaluations, including formative assessments at the point of care in real time, for undergraduate medical education and selected graduate medical education programs.

 Through a collaborative project between clinical and educational informatics, we can now use clinical data from the electronic medical record to automatically assign to faculty a focused, real-time assessment of learners.
 By passing clinical data to COMET, our custom assessment and evaluation application, the attending immediately receives a push notification on his or her mobile device that the assessment is available.
 Within a few taps, the learner now receives documented feedback.